MbinOrg/mbin/docs/03-contributing/03-project-overview.md

 This is much the same as the "normal" controller, except that you extend `BaseApi` (or another class derived from that) instead of `AbstractController`.

-Additionally, you have to return a `JsonResponse` instead of rendering a twig template and declare the correct OpenAPI attributes on your controller methods, so that the OpenAPI definition is generated accordingly.
+Additionally, you have to return a `JsonResponse` instead of rendering a Twig template and declare the correct OpenAPI attributes on your controller methods, so that the OpenAPI definition is generated accordingly.
 To check for that you can visit `/api/docs` on your local instance and check for your method and how it is documented there.